Sky Lakes Medical Center wants you to understand clearly and easily your rights as a patient.

 - Communicating to caregivers whether or not the plan of care and related expectations are understood.

-- Following the care plan recommended by their physicians, and the instructions of nurses and other caregivers, or, upon refusal to do so, accepting the consequences of the refusal.
+- Following the care plan recommended by their physicians and the instructions of nurses and other caregivers or, upon refusal to do so, accepting the consequences of the refusal.

 - Promptly reporting any unexpected changes in condition to the designated healthcare providers.

-Patients and their legally authorized representatives are responsible for observing Sky Lakes Medical Center policies, rules and regulations, including rules on visitors, noise control and smoking.
+Patients and their legally authorized representatives are responsible for observing Sky Lakes Medical Center policies, rules and regulations, including rules about visitors, noise control and smoking.
 All are expected to be respectful of other patients, visitors, staff and property.